blakgeek/cordova-plugin-cocoapod-support/README.md

 ## Notes
 * Enabling the pods_use_frameworks preference disables the bridged headers property added by [CB-10072](https://issues.apache.org/jira/browse/CB-10072).
 This might cause odd behavior in some projects.

+* If legacy is not used for swift the default version will be 3.0

 ##TODO: